tarellel/theworkaround.com/_posts/2016-12-15-mapping-an-arcgis-parcel-dataset-as-a-mapbox-tileset.md

 ### Lets fetch the build/properties initial build date

 In order to get each and every buildings initial build date, I ended up using nokogiri to scan the county assessors property listings for their initial build dates.
 Don't get me wrong, I tried to look for an easy way to get the information.
-But they had no APIs for pulling data requests and never received a response from anyone I attempted to contact.
+But they have no publicly accessible API for pulling data requests and never received a response from anyone I attempted to contact.
-So, I used the next best thing, the counties web site for getting property listing information.
+So, I used the next best thing, farmed the counties web site for property listing information.

-*For warning,* this script was build to be quick and effective, rather than being well formatted and following best practices.
+*For warning,* This script was build to be quick and simple solution, rather than being well formatted and following best practices.

 ```ruby